 Penn State Alternative Breaks

-The Penn State Alternative Breaks (PSAB) program provides a variety of opportunities for students to learn more about themselves, others, and the world around them, through service.
-Our program includes trips that take place throughout the year and over university breaks: Fall Service Weekends (FSW), Fall Alternative Breaks (FAB), Alternative Winter Breaks (AWB), Spring Service Weekend (SSW), and Alternative Spring Breaks (ASB).
-Each program is designed to encourage personal growth, promote civic engagement, and enrich the lives of participants by immersing them in a new community around issues of social justice.
+The Penn State Alternative Breaks (PSAB) program provides opportunities for students to learn more about themselves, others, and the world around them through service.
+Our program offers service trips throughout the academic year including service weekends, fall alternative breaks, alternative winter breaks, and alternative spring breaks.
+Each program is designed to encourage personal growth and reflection, promote civic engagement around a social issue, and immerse participants in a new community.

-If interested in learning more, contact our Executive Director at email@example.com
+If interested in learning more, contact the PSAB Executive Board at firstname.lastname@example.org

 PSAB facilitates student-led service trips throughout the academic year focused on promoting social justice, fostering active citizenship, and building community.

-With the support of the Office of Student Activities and the Student Initiated Fee, we are able to make trips affordable to students at only $25.00 for service weekends, $75.00 for fall alternative break and $100.00 for alternative winter break and alternative spring break.
+With the support of the Office of Student Leadership and Involvement and the Student Initiated Fee, we are able to make trips affordable to students at only $25.00 for service weekends, $50.00 for fall alternative break and $100.00 for alternative winter break and alternative spring break.
 This fee covers the cost of food, housing, transportation, and registration for our community partner organizations.
-If funding may be a barrier for you to participate, please contact PSAB's advisor, Ellery Lea, at firstname.lastname@example.org to learn about possible payment plans and partial or full fee waivers.
+If funding may be a barrier for you to participate, please contact PSAB's advisor, Ellery Lea, at email@example.com to learn about possible payment plans and partial or full fee waivers.

 Full descriptions are listed in the drop-down menu below.
-Follow us on Instagram at psualtbreaks and hear about our events first by expressing interest here.
+Follow us on Instagram @psualtbreaks and contact firstname.lastname@example.org to be added to our listserv!

 You may be required to sign a waiver to be able to participate in PSAB service trips